MQTT Service

 • --key client-key.pem and --cert client-chain.pem: These are your client certificate and private key, signed by your trusted CA.

-• -u t11101: The username must be your tenant ID.
+• -u t11101: (Optional) Specifies the MQTT username, which must be your tenant ID as described in Authentication and authorization.
 In this example, t11101 is the tenant ID.

 Downloading the CA certificate (cumulocity.com.pem):